RamneekSingh24/Spotify-Script/README.md

 the script will stop when the spotify app is closed by the user

-sometimes the app sends notifications, the app will glow in orange color in the taskbar in the case the script will not play the song, you need to maximize the window once and and the script will play the song, then you can minimize # Will try to fix this
+sometimes the app sends notifications, the app will glow in orange color in the taskbar in this case the script will not play the song, you need to maximize the window once and and the script will play the song, then you can minimize # Will try to fix this

 in case of any other unexpected behaviour kill the AutoHotKey process from the task manager